-While Uber’s move from California to Arizona may come to mind, or the growth of downtown Phoenix’s Warehouse District, most people probably wouldn’t consider the Valley a place for video game developers.
+While Uber’s move from California to Arizona may come to mind, or the growth of downtown Phoenix’s Warehouse District, most people probably wouldn’t consider Arizona a place for video game developers.
 Yet according to the Entertainment Software Association, Arizona houses at least 75 video game companies, 16 video game college programs and over 26,000 video game industry advocates.

-The state is also home to Game CoLab, a video game incubator founded by Ben Reichert.
+Arizona is also home to Game CoLab, a video game incubator founded by Ben Reichert.
 The lab began as a co-working space in 2013 and became an incubator in 2014 after being awarded a grant from the city of Phoenix.

-The organization helps video game companies network with developers and designers, form marketing and PR strategies, create trailers and gameplay videos, hire the people they need to develop their vision and find mentorship, clients and funding.
+The organization helps video game startup companies network with developers and designers, from marketing and PR strategies, create trailers and gameplay videos, hire the people they need to develop their vision and find mentorship, clients and funding.
 The lab’s website also offers branded merchandise and a store full of games developed locally for people to purchase, download, and play.